akhilsathuluri/root_tracking/README.md

 1. Eigen library (copy files from the Eigen folder to /usr/local/include/eigen3)
 2. GSL library
 3. clang (sudo apt install clang)
-The problem formulation and execution is a two step process:
+4. To be able to use the docs, doxygen needs to be installed (https://www.doxygen.nl/manual/install.html) The problem formulation and execution is a two step process:
 ### Mathematica
 The problem, i.e., the set of parametric non-linear equations are initially formulated in Mathematica and are stored in the file named Mathematica.
 These equations are then ported as `C++` expressions using the `FileTemplateApply` function.